nmaia-zz/AspNetCore2.2-WebAPI-RabbitMQ-MongoDB-Docker/README.md

 - [Asp.Net Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) (SDK or Runtime);
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) - to run Linux Containers;

-## In order to run this project, you must go on the followint steps:
+## In order to run this project, you must go on the following steps:

 - Clone the git repository;
 - Open the local folder where the repository was downloaded;